Evaluation Results

 Cottagecore Aesthetic Emotional response surveys Users report feeling "calmer" with interface

-Unlike competitors, we're specifically evaluating emotional response and confidence building—not just task completion.
+Unlike competitors, I'm specifically evaluating emotional response and confidence building—not just task completion.

 Evaluation Timeline